SeaCelo/SDGclassy/README.md

 	* It is possible that if you edit the script in BBEdit or another non-sandboxed app, that it will be placed in a quarantine.
 If you get an error in running the script, try: " xattr -d com.apple.quarantine /path/to/your/script.sh "
 	* See discussion here: https://talk.automators.fm/t/bash-shell-script-not-able-to-run/4908
 1. The model will be placed in "/classifier/results/"

+## Other notes
+* It is useful to add Mallet to the $PATH.
+In Terminal: echo $PATH    #this will print the current path, to check. nano .bash_profile		#to edit
+	##include this line somewhere:
+	# MALLET
+	export PATH=$PATH:/path/to/your/install/mallet-2.0.8/bin

+write out and exit
+If you don't have this, just navigate to the /mallet-2.0.8/bin and run the command from there.

+* note: using ngrams causes Mallet to run out of memory.
+Giving 8gb to Mallet seems to work, and lets the OS manage any paging and vm.
+To do this, edit the binary.
+In Terminal: cd /path/to/your/install/mallet-2.0.8/bin nano mallet
+	Find the line and edit to read:
+		MEMORY=8g